 If you love what you do, then you will keep doing it.
 And in this case, you can keep doing it in the off-season.

 Going to a gym, or simply working out in an enclosed space can be frustrating and not at all motivating.
-But the sheer fact that you are skiing, that you are going somewhere, that you have a goal or a view to get to makes it much more rewarding than simply counting calories.
+But the sheer fact that you are skiing on snow covered trails, that you are going somewhere, that you have a goal or a view to get to makes it much more rewarding than simply counting calories.